syntacticsugarboyy/alx-low_level_programming/0x1C-makefiles/README.md

   Explicit rules on the other hand, directly call the commands with their targets.

-* Useful rules e.g all, etc
+* Useful rules e.g all, clean, etc

 * Variables in makefiles are usually macros that are assigned values, they're used to make explicit rules implicit